Samuel S. Wilks: Work in mathematical statistics

 He was noted for his work on multivariate statistics.
-He also conducted work on unit-weighted regression, proving the idea that under a wide variety of common conditions, almost all sets of weights will yield composites that are very highly correlated (Wilks, 1938), a result that has been dubbed Wilks's theorem (Ree, Carretta, & Earles, 1998).
+He also conducted work on unit-weighted regression, proving the idea that under a wide variety of common conditions, almost all sets of weights will yield composites that are very highly correlated, a result that has been dubbed Wilks's theorem.

 Another result, also called “Wilks' theorem” occurs in the theory of likelihood ratio tests, where Wilks showed the distribution of log likelihood ratios is asymptotically $\chi^2$.

 From the start of his career, Wilks favored a strong focus on practical applications for the increasingly abstract field of mathematical statistics; he also influenced other researchers, notably John Tukey, in a similar direction.
 Drawing upon the background of his thesis, Wilks worked with the Educational Testing Service in developing the standardized tests like the SAT that have had a profound effect on American education.
 He also worked with Walter Shewhart on statistical applications in quality control in manufacturing.

 Wilks's lambda distribution is a probability distribution related to two independent Wishart distributed variables.
 It is important in multivariate statistics and likelihood-ratio tests.

 Honors

 The American Statistical Association named its Wilks Memorial Award in his honor.
 Wilks was elected to the American Philosophical Society in 1948 and the American Academy of Arts and Sciences in 1963.
+He was elected a fellow of the Econometric Society in 1947.